djshaf/NightRunner/README.md

 ## Network KDE (NetKDE) Smoothing

-The nearest-edge counts above snap each crime to one single street.
-That is a hard, all-or-nothing choice, so `edge_features.csv` also spreads each crime out over nearby streets using Network KDE (NetKDE).
-Close crimes count for more, but distance is measured along the walkable street graph using Dijkstra shortest paths, not in a straight line, so a crime spreads down real streets a runner could actually take, not through a wall, a back garden or across the canal.
-This is a simplified Kernel Density Estimation (KDE), the standard technique in crime hotspot mapping (Chainey, Tompson and Uhlig, 2008), adapted to use network distance instead of straight-line distance.
+The nearest-edge counts above assign each crime to a single street. `edge_features.csv` also distributes each crime's weight across nearby streets using Network KDE (NetKDE).
+Closer crimes contribute more, and distance is measured along the walkable street graph using Dijkstra shortest paths rather than in a straight line, so a crime's influence spreads along streets a runner could actually take, not through a wall, a back garden or across the canal.
+This is a simplified Kernel Density Estimation (KDE), the standard technique in crime hotspot mapping (Chainey, Tompson and Uhlig, 2008), adapted here to use network distance instead of straight-line distance.

-It is applied separately inside each month, so no future month can leak backwards; pooling all months first would let a crime from 2026 bleed into a street's 2023 figures and leak the future into the past.
+The smoothing is applied separately within each month, so no future month can leak backwards into an earlier one; pooling all months together first would let a crime from 2026 bleed into a street's 2023 figures.
 The columns are named `{metric}_netkde_{year}_{month}`, e.g. `crime_count_netkde_2024_01`, matching the monthly breakdown naming so the downstream wide-to-long reshape picks them up automatically.
-Bandwidth defaults to 125m, matching our own estimate of how far apart data.police.uk's anonymised points sit in Camden (see Location Anonymisation above); change `NETKDE_BANDWIDTH_M` in the script to adjust it.
+Bandwidth defaults to 125m, matching the estimated spacing of data.police.uk's anonymised points in Camden (see Location Anonymisation above); this can be adjusted via `NETKDE_BANDWIDTH_M` in the script.
+The street graph is built once and reused for every month, rather than rebuilt separately for each one.

 ## Lamp Features Kept Separate

-Lamp features (`lamp_count`, `lamp_per_km`, `is_lit`) are no longer merged into `edge_features.csv`.
-They live in their own `edge_lamp_features.csv`/`.gpkg`, joinable back on `edge_id`.
+Lamp features (\lamp_count`, `lamp_per_km`, `is_lit`) are kept in their own `edge_lamp_features.csv`/`.gpkg` file, separate from `edge_features.csv`, and can be joined back on `edge_id`.
 Note: no OSM edge in Camden carries a `lit` tag, so `is_lit` here depends entirely on whether a lamp snapped to that edge.

 ## Cleaning Procedure